 Danger of the pre-tribulation rapture teaching

 The belief that believers will be taken up to heaven before the tribulation can have the effect of leaving Christians unprepared for persecution, believing that before times get really bad they will be taken up to heaven.
 At no time did Jesus or any the NT writers say that we will not experience tribulation (thlipsis), in fact they stated the complete opposite.
-Many of the books in the N.T., including Revelation, were written to encourage believers to be strong in a period of persecution, and so that they will know that even if they are martyred they will be with the Lord forever in glory.
+Many of the books in the NT, including Revelation, were written to encourage believers to be strong and to persevere in a period of persecution, and so that they will know that even if they are martyred they will be with the Lord forever in glory.
 Persecution (or tribulation) has certainly been the experience of multitudes of Christians through the centuries, from the first century to modern times.